woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-categories.md

 ## View a Product Category ##

-This API lets you retrieve a product category.
+This API lets you retrieve a product category by ID.

 <div class="api-endpoint">
 	<div class="endpoint-data">